What to Expect

 At the beginning of the consultation, we’ll go over and sign a consent form.
 Then, we’ll review information about your and your baby’s health history, how things are going, and your goals for both the consultation and long term.
 This helps your consultant advise and support you.

-When your baby shows hunger cues, we’ll get you set-up to nurse wherever you feel most comfortable—your living room, nursery, or in your bed.
-(Yes, a lot of times we meet with clients on their beds!)
+When your baby shows hunger cues, we’ll get you set-up to feed.
+If you’re nursing and at home this may be wherever you feel most comfortable—your living room, nursery, or in your bed.
+(Yes, a lot of times we meet with clients on their beds!).
+For office consults we have a comfy couch and pillows, but you’re welcome to bring anything that would make nursing easier.
+If your baby is being supplemented or using any special equipment, please have those ready during the consultation.

 After your appointment